- Associate of Center of Mathematical Sciences and Applications

 In Sept 2000, he joined MIT as an Associate Professor where he worked until June 2002.
 In June 2002, he joined Harvard University as a Professor of Electrical Engineering.
 He was named Perkins Professor and Vinton Hayes Senior Research Fellow of Electrical Engineering in 2005.

 Tarokh's research results have been summarized in about 60 research journal papers that are cited about 30,000 times by other scholars.
 He was one of the Top 10 Most Cited Researchers in Computer Science according to the ISI Web of Science during every quarter for the period 2002-2008.
 He holds three honorary degrees.

 Positions & Employment

 Harvard School of Engineering and Applied Sciences

-- July 2005-Present: Perkins Professor and Vinton Hayes Senior Research Fellow of Electrical Engineering, Harvard University
+- July 2005-2017: Perkins Professor and Vinton Hayes Senior Research Fellow of Electrical Engineering, Harvard University

 - July 2002-June 2005: Gordon McKay Professor of Electrical Engineering